jaysson29/project-4-data-centric/README.md

 - Search Bar, Allowing The User To Search For Specific Game
 - Login/Register A User

-<h1 align="center">Getting Started</h1>
+# Getting Started

-<p style="text-align: center;" >These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 You Need A Python IDE Or Command Line To Run Locally.</p>

-<h3 align="center">Installing</h3>
+## Installing

 Firstly Clone Or Download The Git repository.